x12q/kotlin-randomizer/README.md

 # Usage note
-- This library is best used to randomize classes that only contain data.
+- This library is best used for randomizing classes that only contain data.
 - For service classes that depends on complex interfaces or abstract classes, it's better to initialize them directly.

 # Introduction